Sanctuary of Arantzazu

-The Sanctuary of Our Lady of Arantzazu [aˈɾants̻as̻u] is a Franciscan sanctuary located in Oñati, Basque Country, Spain.
-The shrine is a much appreciated place among Gipuzkoans, with the Virgin of Arantzazu being the sanctuary's namesake and patron saint of the province along with Ignatius of Loyola.
+The Sanctuary of Our Lady of Arantzazu [aˈɾants̻as̻u] is a Franciscan church located in Oñati, Basque Country, Spain.
+The church is a much-loved place among Gipuzkoans, as the Virgin of Arantzazu is the shrine’s namesake and patron saint of the province, alongside Ignatius of Loyola.

-The place benefits from the highland silence and peaceful atmosphere of the Aizkorri mountain range along with a good road infrastructure, so the place is frequently visited by devotees and regional and foreign tourists alike.
-It is located in the site where presumably the Virgin of Arantzazu appeared to the shepherd Rodrigo de Balanzategui in 1468.
-Legend has it the figure of the Virgin was in a thorn-bush, and his exclamation "Arantzan zu?!"
-(Thou, among the thorns?!) gave rise to the name of the place.
-According to the linguistic explanation, the name stems from "arantza + zu", 'place abounding in hawthorn'.
+It is built on the site where the Virgin of Arantzazu reportedly appeared to the shepherd Rodrigo de Balanzategui in 1468.
+Legend has it the figure of the Virgin was in a thorn-bush, and the boy exclaimed "Arantzan zu?!"
+(Thou, among the thorns?!), giving rise to the name of the place.
+A linguistic explanation is the name stems from arantza + zu meaning “place abounding in hawthorn”.
+Pope Leo XIII granted a Canonical coronation to the image on 6 June 1886.

-Arantzazu can be found as a female name in Spain in the forms of Arantza and Arantzazu (especially in Biscay and Gipuzkoa) along with Arancha (Spanish spelling) or Arantxa (Basque spelling), much in line with Spanish phonetics.
+Arantzazu is a female name in Spain in the forms Arantza and Arantzazu (especially in Biscay and Gipuzkoa), along with Arancha (Spanish spelling) or Arantxa (Basque spelling), in line with Spanish phonetics.

-The place is also a starting point for several mountains trails and circuits for hikers that provide access to the meadows of Urbia and on to the mountain range Aizkorri, to the massif Aloña and to the lands south and east of the shrine.
-All the trails are well signalled.
+The place benefits from the highland silence and peaceful atmosphere of the Aizkorri mountain range along with good road infrastructure, so it is frequently visited by pilgrims and tourists.
+It is also a starting point for well-signalled mountains trails and circuits for hikers that provide access to the meadows of Urbia and on to the Aizkorri, the massif Aloña and the lands south and east of the shrine.